MrKumaPants/PokeSharp/docs/planning/DEBUG_UI_CODE_REVIEW.md

 | `StatsPanel`     | `StatsPanelBuilder`     |

 - All panels have internal constructors only
-- `NewConsoleScene.cs` updated to use all builders
+- `ConsoleScene.cs` updated to use all builders

 ---